What is marketing automation software and what does it do today?

 Several platforms have invested in artificial intelligence (AI) to go a step beyond machine learning and use technology to “mimic” human intelligence and recommend marketing actions or outcomes.
 These may include highly personalized website content or product recommendations based on analysis of consumption trends, on-site behavior, firmographics and CRM data.
 Other vendors rely on plug-and-play integration with predictive analytics tools to offer greater analytics and personalization capabilities.

 Creating an engaging experience for mobile prospects and customers is a must-have capability.
-As a result, many B2B marketing automation platforms include responsive templates for email, landing pages and web forms.
+As a result, many B2B marketing automation software include responsive templates for email, landing pages and web forms.
 Several vendors integrate with email testing tools such as Litmus, to allow users to preview email marketing messages across email clients and devices.

 More advanced mobile marketing features include SMS/texting, in-app marketing and remote platform management from mobile devices.
 In-app marketing features can include “push” notifications or ads based on geography (i.e., geo-fencing or beaconing) or during events.
 Marketing automation vendors have also expanded platform access to mobile users, moving beyond automated alerts and remote data collection to full platform management.

-Most marketing automation platforms profiled in this report provide a standard set of analytics that track quantifiable data such as website visitor activity, pages viewed, time spent on site, emails opened, content downloaded and campaign responses.
+Most marketing automation software profiled in this report provide a standard set of analytics that track quantifiable data such as website visitor activity, pages viewed, time spent on site, emails opened, content downloaded and campaign responses.

 Lead nurturing is the process of keeping prospects engaged with the brand through periodic, personalized communications or campaigns until they are ready to buy.